csvkit 0.8.1 (beta)¶

 If you are a developer that also wants to hack on csvkit, install it this way:

-git clone git://github.com/onyxfish/csvkit.git cd csvkit mkvirtualenv --no-site-packages csvkit pip install -r requirements.txt python setup.py develop nosetests
+git clone git://github.com/onyxfish/csvkit.git cd csvkit mkvirtualenv --no-site-packages csvkit # If running Python 2 pip install -r requirements-py2.txt # If running Python 3 pip install -r requirements-py3.txt python setup.py develop tox

-If you have a recent version of pip, you may need to run pip with the additional arguments --allow-external argparse.
+If you are using Python2 and have a recent version of pip, you may need to run pip with the additional arguments --allow-external argparse.

 The csvkit tutorial walks through processing and analyzing a real dataset from data.gov.
 It is divided into several parts for easier reading: